ssbb/tako/README.md

 ### Production Files

 Depending on which parts you are going to use, make sure to select the proper top plate (OG or NIZ).
-Ensure you use the correct thickness - the **OG plate should be 1.2mm**, and the NIZ should be 1.6mm!
+Ensure you use the correct thickness - the **OG (OEM, Deskeys, etc) plate should be 1.2mm**, and the NIZ should be 1.6mm!

 ### MCU